I’m developing a bad computer posture because I work all day at my desk.

 I tend to slouch when writing and have noticed I’m starting to develop a small hunch at the top of my neck.

-If like me, you spend many hours working on your computer you could be facing the same or similar problems.
+If like me, you spend hours working at your computer, you could be facing the same or similar problems.

 I have been researching like a possessed woman to find the best solutions to prevent and correct a bad posture while being on the computer.